g0x0dvibes/kali-lootbox/README.md

 **Juicy and Rogue Potato Privesc Techniques**
 * x86 version of Juicy Potato is nowhere to be found, adapted the project to work for a CTF that required it.

-* RoguePotato - A newer adapter version of Juicy that works on the most modern systems
+* RoguePotato - A newer adapter version of Juicy that works on the more modern patch levels of Windows

 **Watson and Seatbelt**
 * compile latest version of these awesome privesc tools